digital-stew/image-uploader/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 Drag and drop image uploader with the ability to share your download link. gallery page to view the uploaded images from all users.
 The images are given a uuid to prevent naming collisions and the data is stored in a sqlite3 (SQL) database all of witch is transparent to the user.
-Using nextJS 13 new experimental "app" directory.
+Using nextJS 13 new experimental "app" directory. i have also provided some SSL keys for testing purposes.

 Create a env file to change default values: